Carnegie Endowment Gaither Junior Fellowship

 10. Global Order and Institutions

-11. Sustainability, Climate and Geopolitics - Basic data skills (such as helping create graphs or tables for Carnegie publications) are a plus.
+11. Sustainability, Climate and Geopolitics - Data skills (such as helping create graphs or tables for Carnegie publications) are a plus.
 Applicants should have completed coursework related to sustainability and climate issues.
+A foreign language or regional expertise is a plus - the program seeks to bring an international perspective into US debates on climate change.

 12. Europe - Fluency and the ability to perform research in a European language other than English are a plus.
-Background knowledge on European politics is essential.
+Background knowledge of European politics is essential.

 Eligibility